 To submit a claim, complete the claim form (for further information on making claims, please refer to the general information section on making claims).
+The dentist will have to complete a section of the form.
 Claims may be submitted electronically for some expenses.